gatsbyjs/gatsby/docs/docs/api-specification.md

 ### Extension APIs

 Gatsby has multiple processes.
 The most prominent is the "bootstrap" process.
 It has several subprocesses.
-One tricky part to their design is that they run both once during the initial bootstrap but also stay alive during development to continue to respond to changes.
-This is what drives hot reloading that all Gatsby data is "alive" and reacts to changes in the environment.
+One tricky part to their design is that they run once during the initial bootstrap, but also stay alive during development to continue to respond to changes.
+This is what drives hot reloading - the feature that reacts to changes in the environment and renders all Gatsby data "alive".

 The bootstrap process is as follows: